tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 Go to [Tauri Action GitHub page][1].
 Then head to GitHub Action on your GitHub project and choose "New workflow", then choose "Set up a workflow yourself".
 Replace the file with the test example.
 You can do the same steps for the [production build workflow example][2].

-### Please note
+### Configuration

 - You can configure Tauri with the `configPath`, `distPath` and `iconPath` options.
 - You can run custom Tauri CLI scripts with the `tauriScript` option.
 So instead of running `yarn tauri build` or `npx tauri build`, we'll execute `${tauriScript}`.
   - Useful when you need custom build functionality when creating Tauri apps e.g. a `desktop:build` script.
 - When your app isn't on the root of the repo, use the `projectPath` input.

-- You may modify the workflow name, change the triggers, add more steps such as npm run lint or npm run test.
+- You may modify the workflow name, change the triggers, and add more steps such as npm run lint or npm run test.
 The important part is that you keep the:

 ```yaml
 - uses: tauri-apps/tauri-action@v0